History of Ivanka Trump in Timeline

 Ivanka Trump

 Ivanka Trump is an American businesswoman and the daughter of former U.S. President Donald Trump.
-She served as a senior advisor in her father's administration from 2017 to 2021, also holding the position of Director of the Office of Economic Initiatives and Entrepreneurship.
+She served as a senior advisor in her father's administration from 2017 to 2021, holding the title of Director of the Office of Economic Initiatives and Entrepreneurship.
 Prior to her role in politics, she was known for her business ventures and involvement in the Trump Organization.

-October 30, 1981: Ivanka Trump's Birth
+October 30, 1981: Ivanka Trump's birth

 Others born on this day/year

-May 1997: Seventeen Magazine Cover
+May 1997: Cover of Seventeen Magazine

 In May 1997, Ivanka Trump was featured on the cover of Seventeen magazine.

-1997: Co-hosting Miss Teen USA Pageant
+1997: Co-hosted Miss Teen USA Pageant

 2000: Attendance at Georgetown University

-In 2000, Ivanka Trump attended Georgetown University.
+In 2000, Ivanka Trump attended Georgetown University for two years before transferring.

-2001: Dated James "Bingo" Gubelmann
+2001: Dating James Gubelmann

 From 2001 to 2005, Ivanka Trump dated James "Bingo" Gubelmann.